2022 United States House of Representatives elections in Arkansas: Results

+By county

 District 4

-The incumbent is Republican Bruce Westerman, who was re-elected with 69.7% of the vote in 2020.
+The incumbent was Republican Bruce Westerman, who was re-elected with 69.7% of the vote in 2020.
 The new 4th district still comprises the majority of the Southern part of the state, and it is now slightly more competitive.
-Unusually for a member of his party, Democratic nominee John White strongly denied the legitimacy of President Joe Biden and the 2020 United States presidential election.
+Democratic nominee John White attracted attention when, unusually for a member of his party, he denied the legitimacy of President Joe Biden and the 2020 United States presidential election during a debate.
+White also claimed that "the American people have not legitimately elected a president since Kennedy."
+After the debate, the Arkansas Democratic Party released a statement denouncing White and his claims of election fraud.